pieaerts/pieaerts/_masterclasses/kenya.md

 ---
-title: KENYA PHOTOGRAPHY EXPEDITION - October 2022 - only 2 more seats available!
+title: KENYA PHOTOGRAPHY EXPEDITION - October 2022 - FULLY BOOKED!
 starting_date: 2022-02-08T00:00:00.000+00:00
 subtitle:
-introduction_html: "</p><p>OCTOBER 22-31, 2022</p><p>ONLY 2 MORE SEATS AVAILABLE ON
+introduction_html: "</p><p>OCTOBER 22-31, 2022</p><p>Do you want to join me on my
-  THIS EXPEDITION!</p><p>Do you want to join me on my travels to Africa?
+  travels to Africa?
 In October 2022 I will take a group of like-minded people with a passion and appreciation for wild places to two of my favourite corners in all of Africa.
 Kitirua Conservancy in  Amboseli as well as Mara North Conservancy in the Masai Mara.
 A once-in-a-lifetime trip focused on creating meaningful stories about the wild…&nbsp;</p><p>Scroll down to read the full itinerary.&nbsp;</p>\n"
 gallery_url: "/none/"
 subscribe_url: https://forms.gle/krNzkHYARr2dZBdq7
 subscribe_text: CLICK HERE TO SIGN UP FOR THE EXPEDITION